5 attributes every attacking midfielder must have

 Good attacking midfielders can finish and are often the top scorers of their team.
 These players have an exquisite technique to finish from a short distance.
 However, given their position in the field, they score many of their goals from medium and long distances, often from impossible angles.

-Because of their great shooting technique, many attacking midfielders are in charge of executing free kicks and penalties.
+Because of their excellent shooting technique, many attacking midfielders are in charge of executing free kicks and penalties.
 This is part of the reason why they regularly top the goalscorer charts.

-If you are thinking on becoming an attacking midfielder or a coaching looking for one, the above characteristic are good place to start but there are more things you need took look for.
+If you are thinking of becoming an attacking midfielder or you are a coach looking for one, the above characteristics are a good place to start, but there are more things you need to look for.
 Attacking midfielders that combine these skills make champions of otherwise average teams.